 - Medicine may be given to decrease pain or help prevent a bacterial infection.
 Ask how to take pain medicine safely.
 Medicine may also be given to decrease nasal swelling and help make breathing easier.

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 How to care for your nasal fracture:

 - Apply ice on your nose for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your head when you lie down.
 This will help decrease swelling and pain.
 You may need to see a specialist 3 to 5 days later for tests or more treatment after swelling has gone down.